plantuml-stdlib/Archimate-PlantUML/README.md

 # Archimate-PlantUML
-PlantUML macros and other includes for Archimate Diagrams
+PlantUML macros and other includes for creating Archimate Diagrams easily.

 ## Background
 > __Todo__